Mauro Forghieri: Ferrari

 Despite his initial interest in aviation design, Forghieri accepted an internship offer from Ferrari, to which he had been introduced by his father.
 Beginning in spring of 1960, he started an apprenticeship in the engine department.
 Forghieri began working alongside many engineers involved in Ferrari's early history, including Vittorio Jano, Carlo Chiti and Luigi Bazzi, as well as race director Romolo Tavoni.
-He also worked alongside Gian Paolo Dallara, who joined Ferrari shortly after Forghieri in 1960.
+He also worked alongside Giampaolo Dallara, who joined Ferrari shortly after Forghieri in 1960.
 Forghieri's early work at the factory involved both racing cars and production road cars.

 In 1961, some key figures at Ferrari, including chief designer Carlo Chiti, left to join the breakaway ATS Formula One team, in an event that became known as "the great walkout".
 Forghieri remained as the only credentialed engineer on staff.
 Soon after the walkout, Forghieri was personally asked by Enzo Ferrari to begin studying the "full technical questions of the Factory" (Forghieri's words).
 As he was only 27 years of age at the time, Forghieri received guidance from a few more experienced staff members, including Franco Rocchi, Walter Salvarani and Angelo Bellei.
 Forghieri was soon appointed technical director for racing cars, a position he would remain in until 1984.
 His responsibilities included overseeing technical development, managing the technical section during races and collaborating with other Ferrari departments, including the testing department and the drafting department.

 Forghieri left his position as technical director in 1984.
 In January 1985, he began work on the Ferrari 408 4RM concept car.
 The 408 project was completed in Spring of 1987 and Forghieri departed Ferrari for good shortly after.